x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 Each datacenter is symmetrical, with an equal number of DAG members in each datacenter.
 This means that each DAG has an even number of servers and uses a witness server for quorum maintenance.

 The DAG is the fundamental building block in Exchange 2019.
-With respect to DAG size, a larger DAG provides more redundancy and resources.
-Within the PA, the goal is to deploy larger DAGs (typically starting out with an eight-member DAG and increasing the number of servers as required to meet your requirements).
+With respect to DAG size, a DAG with a greater number of participating member nodes provides more redundancy and resources.
+Within the PA, the goal is to deploy DAGs with a greater number of member nodes, typically starting with an eight-member DAG and increasing the number of servers as required to meet your requirements.
 You should only create new DAGs when scalability introduces concerns over the existing database copy layout.

 ### DAG Network Design